Political families of the Philippines: Negative

-Political dynasties limit political competition, exacerbating corruption, poverty, and abuse of power.
+According to Ludigil Garces, Karl Jandoc, and Mary Grace Lu, political dynasties limit political competition, exacerbating corruption, poverty, and abuse of power.
+Michael Henry Yusingco keeps on discussing this and more electoral issues in broadcasting stations and advising the COMELEC and other private institutions to galvanize communities to address voter problems and communicate them to policy-makers.

 One notable theory concerning the negative effects of political dynasties is a political "Carnegie effect", named after Andrew Carnegie.
 The "Carnegie effect" is based on Carnegie's decision to give all his wealth to non-family members, where he argues that his son might have less incentive of working hard if he were to be assured of his father's wealth.
 This idea of inherited wealth and connections discouraging future generations to work hard can also be attributed to dynastic politicians.
 Dynastic politicians have a significant advantage from the start of their political career as they have a statistically higher probability, likely due to factors such as popularity and incumbency advantage, to win elections when pitted against politicians with no such political networks.
 Dynastic politicians also have generally lower educational attainment, because of their reliance on dynastic connections rather than bureaucratic or academic competence for their position.

 There is also significant evidence to suggest that Philippine political dynasties use their political dominance over their respective regions to enrich themselves, using methods such as graft or outright bribery of legislators.
 These kinds of situations arise as conflicts of interests—political dynasties often hold significant economic power in a province—and their interests are overrepresented due to dynastic politics.

 Political dynasties also tend to maintain the status quo and develop interests largely separate from the people they were supposed to be serving.
 Dynastic candidates, being almost exclusively from the upper classes, are naturally biased towards defending their own vested economic interests, which presents conflict of interest problems.
 Political dynasties also prevent challengers with potentially effective policy ideas from being able to take office, which limits the capacity for bureaucratic responsiveness and administrative effectiveness and adaptation to new ideas.

 Positive

-According to one theory, political dynasties have extra incentive to develop their own jurisdictions.
-Based on Mancur Olson's theory of political governance or the "Roving Bandits vs. Stationary Bandits" theory, dynastic politicians are more likely to pursue long-term development-oriented strategies since they expect to hold power and benefit from their position for longer.
+According to Mancur Olson's theory of political governance or the "Roving Bandits vs. Stationary Bandits" theory, dynastic politicians are more likely to pursue long-term development-oriented strategies since they expect to hold power and benefit from their position for longer.
 This is usually set in contrast to non-dynastic politicians who would, under this theory, have less incentive to develop due to their limited term.
-Political dynasties can gain benefits either directly or indirectly through their relatives.
-Political dynasties are responsible for the increase in women's political participation in politics.
+Political dynasties have in theory increased women's political participation in politics.
 Female politicians hailing from political dynasties can easily get into politics due to their connections.
-Political dynasties have the advantage of continuity.
-The more control the family has over the government unit, the more members of the family can occupy positions of power.
-Political dynasties can theoretically use this continuity by promoting and enacting laws and ordinances that are long-term in nature; with only a slim chance of other candidates outside of the dynasty interfering with the plans.